Shreya-Shukla27/codebase-atlas/README.md

    - Drag to pan, scroll to zoom
    - Click any planet to inspect that file
    - Switch modes in the top bar (Commit Heat / Imports / Language)
-4. **Chat with AI** — click "AI Chat" in the top bar to ask questions about the architecture
+4. **Chat with AI**- click "AI Chat" in the top bar to ask questions about the architecture

 ---